malaise/ada/README.txt

 - 'timeval', used by other C libraries, for struct timeval operations,

-- 'socket', interfaced by the Ada 'Socket' package, interfaces socket (tcp, udp, ipm, message on tcp, afinet or afux) calls,
+- 'socket', interfaced by the Ada 'Socket' package, interfaces socket calls (tcp, udp, ipm, message on tcp, afinet or afux),

 - 'sys_calls', interfaced by the Ada 'Sys_Calls' and some other Ada packages, for several operating system calls,